Milia Removal Adelaide

 What Causes Milia?

-The cause if milia in babies is unknown.
+The cause if milia in babies are unknown.
 Often people confuse it for baby acne which is caused by hormones from the mother.
-Milia however, do not have the associated swelling that acne does.
+Milia, however, do not have the associated swelling that acne does.

 In adults and older children, milia can be associated with skin damage caused by;

 - use of steroid creams

 - blistering injuries

 For infants, there is no need to perform any treatment.
 The cysts will disappear after a few weeks.

 For adults and older children, the cysts may take several months to resolve.
 If they are causing discomfort, there are treatments that can help;

 - Deriving the cyst and using a pick to remove the contents of the cyst.